Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Supplemental oxygen may also benefit patients with moderately low blood oxygen levels, but more research needs to be done to confirm this.

-Patients with less severe COPD who are not on permanent oxygen maintenance may need supplemental oxygen during specific circumstances:
+People with less severe COPD who are not on permanent oxygen maintenance may need supplemental oxygen during specific circumstances:

-- Patients whose oxygen level drops below 55 mm Hg (or an arterial oxygen saturation at or below 88%) only while exercising may benefit from supplemental oxygen during physical activity.
+- People whose oxygen level drops below 55 mm Hg (or an arterial oxygen saturation at or below 88%) only while exercising may benefit from supplemental oxygen during physical activity.
 Supplemental oxygen may improve endurance, and it enhances the delivery of oxygen to the muscles while they are working.

-- Patients whose oxygen level drops below 55 mm Hg (or an arterial oxygen saturation at or below 88%) during sleep may need oxygen at night.
+- People whose oxygen level drops below 55 mm Hg (or an arterial oxygen saturation at or below 88%) during sleep may need oxygen at night.
 Such patients usually experience fitful, poor-quality sleep.
 This type of oxygen therapy does not appear to affect survival or prolong the time until patients need continuous oxygen therapy.

 Oxygen During Travel